-The Utah Board of Water Resources will be holding their May 14 meeting electronically in order to protect public health during the COVID-19 pandemic.
+The Utah Board of Water Resources will be holding their meetings electronically in order to protect public health during the COVID-19 pandemic.
 View the agenda, meeting details and submit public comment online.

 Water Resources Office Open with Limited Staff

 In an effort to prevent the spread of coronavirus, the Division will have limited staff in the office during this unprecedented time.
 As Governor Herbert requested, many of our teams will be teleworking.

 Our first priority is to serve the public.
 Before coming into our offices, we ask that you first please call (801) 538-7230.
 You can also reach out to our section managers directly.
 Contact information is listed here.